Code4Bharat1/seerah-backend/README.md

 ﻿# seerah-backend
-##this backend is having only one API
+## this backend is having only one API
-##this API takes input email and phone number and sends an email which has a attachment of pdf type document.
+This API takes input email and phone number and sends an email which has a attachment of pdf type document.